HaxeExtension/extension-nativedialog/README.md

 Native Dialog calls for OpenFL

 This is a simple "Native Dialog" API implementation.
+So far it implements the "showMessage" function, but the extension will add more features like "showConfirmMessage" and "showMultipleOptions".

+Pull requests and comments are appreciated.

 ###Simple use Example